knative/client/docs/README.md

    plugins.
 It can be any directory that is visible to the user.

 * `path-lookup`, which is the same as the persistent flag `--lookup-plugins-in-path` and specifies if `kn` should look for plugins anywhere in the specified `PATH` environment variable.
-This option is a boolean type, and the default value is `false`.
+This option is a boolean type, and the default value is `true`.
+This option is DEPRECATED and will be removed in a future version, when path lookup will be always enabled.

 #### Eventing configuration